danosipov/pipeline-builder/README.md

 A typical use case for having multiple configuration is to provide different paths, so that development pipeline writes output to a different location than production.
 To avoid several pipeline files, a key can be placed in the pipeline definition as such:

        {
-         "id": "RedshiftDatabaseId_123",
-         "username": "${username}",
+         "id" : "DynamoDBTable_123",
+         "type" : "DynamoDBDataNode",
+         "schedule" : { "ref" : "Schedule_123" },
+         "tableName" : "${table}",
-         "name": "Redshift DB",
+         "name": "${name}",
-         "*password": "${password}",
-         "type": "RedshiftDatabase",
-         "clusterId": "${cluster}"
        },

-The keys for username, password, and cluster would be replaced with values taken from build configuration
+The keys for table and name would be replaced with values taken from build configuration

 ### File references